hexlesserthan3/FilmTrove/README.md

 across their preferred languages and streaming services.
 Backed by a relational schema normalized to BCNF and developed using Visual Studio with C# and SQLPlus, FilmTrove ensures optimal data integrity, performance, and scalability

+FilmTrove was made by Siya Rath, Aditi Sinha and Asmita Guha for DBS Lab Project, 2025, in MIT, Manipal.